Table of Contents

-Basically, the same guidelines found in stage three will be carried over into this fourth and final stage of the patient’s post-op dietary plan.
-The protein intake, vitamin supplementation, and clear liquid requirements remain the same.
+Basically, the same guidelines found in stage three will be carried over into this fourth and final stage of your post-op dietary plan.
+The protein intake, vitamin supplementation, and liquid requirements remain the same.

 More fruits and vegetables (both cooked and raw) may now be carefully added to your diet.
 Small amounts of fat and very small amounts of sugar may now be added with caution.
 Carbonated and caffeinated beverages may now be consumed in moderation.

 The total caloric intake per day will usually range from 800 to 1,200 and up to 1,500 18 months after surgery.

-A stage four meal plan would look like this:
+A stage four meal plan could look like this:

 Physical Activity And Exercise

 Your program will likely encourage tracking your steps every day, this is a great habit to start even before surgery.
 A simple goal can be to take one more step each day than you did the day before.
 Your program may give you a daily step goal immediately after surgery, as it’s important to walk often to protect against the possibility of getting a blood clot. .
 Walking, running, biking, weight lifting, aerobics, canoeing, badminton, hiking, and dancing in your bedroom like a crazy person can all be added to your weekly routine.
 Ensure that you are getting at least 30 minutes of exercise 5 to 7 days a week.
 It doesn’t matter how you do it, just do it.

 Note: Do not lift more than 10 pounds for at least 6 weeks after surgery.
 This can put undue pressure on your internal stitches and result in a hernia.